Summerland Point - Gwandalan

 Summerland Point - Gwandalan lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Summerland Point - Gwandalan's population is around 6,940 as of Aug 2025.
 This reflects an increase of 448 people since the 2021 Census, which reported a population of 6,492 people.
-The change is inferred from the estimated resident population of 6,915 in June 2024 and an additional 205 validated new addresses since the Census date.
+The change is inferred from the estimated resident population of 6,915 from the ABS as of June 2024 and an additional 205 validated new addresses since the Census date.
 This level of population equates to a density ratio of 756 persons per square kilometer.
-Summerland Point - Gwandalan's growth rate of 6.9% since the 2021 census exceeded the SA4 region (3.1%) and the SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 67.1% of overall population gains during recent periods.
+Summerland Point - Gwandalan's 6.9% growth since the 2021 census exceeded the SA4 region (3.1%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 67.1% of overall population gains during recent periods.

 Frequently Asked Questions - Population